eastmaels/steemblog.github.io/_posts/account/deanliu/2017-05-26_meme-challenge-18-bobby-haircut-just-neat.md

 - - -

-This page is synchronized from the post: [Meme challenge # 18 - Bobby Haircut ...
-Just Neat ...](https://steemit.com/@deanliu/meme-challenge-18-bobby-haircut-just-neat)
+This page is synchronized from the post: ['Meme challenge # 18 - Bobby Haircut ...
+Just Neat ...'](https://steemit.com/@deanliu/meme-challenge-18-bobby-haircut-just-neat)